Best Anonymous Email Services

 - Server logs and IP addresses exist on the infrastructure

-- Would not protect against a legal subpoena or state-level adversary
+- Wouldn't protect against a legal subpoena or state-level adversary

-Open-source alias service with strong privacy at a low cost, but like SimpleLogin, requires account creation.
-A strong pick for privacy-conscious users who want full control, especially with the self-hosting option.
+It's an open-source alias service with strong privacy at a low cost.
+It isn't free of account creation like SimpleLogin.
+It's a top pick for privacy-conscious users who want full control plus a self-hosting option.

 - Fully open source with self-hosting available